hpsaturn/hpsaturn.github.io/_posts/2026-09-13-sunshine-moonlight-virtual-display.md

 DVI-I-2-2 disconnected (normal left inverted right x axis y axis) DVI-I-1-1 disconnected (normal left inverted right x axis y axis)
 ```

+Why we need Virtual Displaykink and why not hacks with xorg fake or dummy monitors?

+Because the performance of the second ones is so bad, and some programs like Firefox or Mplayer o whatever with acceleration could be failing, sometimes crashing them.

 ## Virtual Screen Config